Perarasu

 Perarasu (born 8 January 1967) is an Indian film director who works primarily in Tamil cinema and is best known for masala films with Vijay and Bharath.
-Perarasu has also made cameo appearances in most of his films apart from sometimes being a music director, singer and lyricist.

 Personal life

 Perarasu, was born on 8 January 1967 in Natarasankottai in Sivaganga district, Tamil Nadu.

-Perarasu married Shanthi at Nattarasankottai on June 11, 2000 and a girl child Viruthika was born to them in July 2001.
+Perarasu married Shanthi at Nattarasankottai on June 11, 2000, and a girl child Viruthika was born to them in July 2001.
 When Shanthi conceived a second time, she was given abortion pills and fell ill, where she was sent by Perarasu to her parents.
 A panchayat was summoned and they started living together.
 However, Perarasu insisted Shanthi in moving to Nattarasankottai.
 During this time, Perarasu received an explicit divorce decree without Shanthi's knowledge.
 Shanthi took steps to have the decree rescinded and moved the JM court to Bhavani, who asked Perarasu to pay child support.
 Though Perarasu had filed a petition challenging the order, neither he and his counsel appeared in court when the matter was called on five occasions.
 On September 12, 2007, a judicial magistrate court in Bhavani in Erode district, directed Perarasu to pay alimony of ₹10,000 a month to Shanthi and ₹5,000 a month to their daughter.
 Perarasu later married Krishnaveni.